Jamiller137/zen-sight/README.md

 # SimplexTree Visualizer

 ## Overview
 Provides a Python API for converting SimplexTrees into interactive 3D visualizations.
 The project was updated with a more modular, maintainable architecture.
+But, zen-sight is still a work in progress.
+Currently it depends on a custom implementation of ZenMapper which uses a SimplexTree datastructure -- at some point the main branch of zen mapper will be updated but for now this is just for me.

 ## Structure